 - Energy Bars: At stores like Target, energy bars come by the case.
 Wrapping up Cliff Bars or Luna Bars is a great idea—added bonus: they’re portable!

 - A donation in someone’s name: Does your nursing friend have a favorite charity?
 Send a card saying you donated to their cause.

 - Throw blanket: A nice, plush offering for anyone during the winter months.

 - iPad holder: A really nice accessory for the tech savvy healthcare professional!

 - Travel journal: For R.N.s who have chosen the travel nurse lifestyle, this is a really cool idea—they can document everything they see and do on down-time.

 Peace on Earth to Travel Nurses, Their Families, Patients and Friends

 Just remember, it truly is the thought that counts!
-Happy holidays one and all—may all your adventures in the New Year, travel nursing or no, be filled with happiness and joy!
+You shouldn’t have to make a dent in your travel nurse salary to show someone you’re thinking of them!
+Happy holidays one and all.
+May all your adventures in the New Year, travel nursing or no, be filled with happiness and joy!